fgeierst/typo3-11-tailwind-demo/README.md

 ## Reactivity

-One every element that has the attribute `data-reactive` petite-vue is mounted.
-See the [petite-vue Documentation](https://github.com/vuejs/petite-vue) for more details.
+On every element that has the attribute `data-reactive`, petite-vue is mounted.
+See the [petite-vue Documentation](https://github.com/vuejs/petite-vue) for how to use it.